spryker/spryker-docs/docs/scos/user/features/202204.0/product-barcode-feature-overview.md

 A barcode is a square or rectangular image consisting of a series of parallel black lines (bars) and white spaces of varying widths that can be read by a scanner and printed.
 Barcodes are applied to entities as a means of quick identification.
 ![Barcode example](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Barcode+Generator/Barcode+Generator+Feature+Overview/barcode.png)

 By default, barcodes are generated based on product SKUs using the [Code128](https://en.wikipedia.org/wiki/Code_128) format.

-{% info_block infoBox %}
+Though, Spryker provides highly customizable solutions through plugins with the help of which the setup can be changed.

-You can read more about the product types we differentiate in [Product Abstraction](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-feature-overview.html).
+For more information about the product types we differentiate in product abstraction, see [Product feature overview](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-feature-overview.html).

-{% endinfo_block %}

 {% info_block errorBox %}